SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## SAP HANA Cloud

-> ⚠ NOTE:The creation of the instance will take some time.
+> ⚠ NOTE: The creation of the instance will take some time.
 Also please note that when using the SAP BTP trial, the HANA instance will need to be restarted each day.

 ### Instance creation